 As is often the case, introducing yourself and getting to know each other are the first steps to getting along.
 Join the local surfers in the water and simply ask them if you can go to the “peak”.
 Of course, you respect the priorities and codes of conduct of surfing.
 Most local surfers are friendly and caring.

-Generally speaking, surfing is probably not recommended for beginners visiting French Polynesia.
+Surfing is probably hard for beginners visiting French Polynesia.
 On the other hand, experienced surfers will find in Huahine something to fully satisfy them.
 Knowing that Air Tahiti takes your boards on inter-island flights, you now have all the cards in hand.
+Contact us to know more about how to organize your stay in Polynesia!